whaleygeek/tonematrix/protocol_spec.md

 ## TxBit

-1. State changes are sent on the radio.
+1. State changes are sent via the radio.
-2. State changes are acknowledged
+2. State changes come in as acknowledgements (could re-send on timeout)
-3. Beats come in and are processed
+3. Beat syncs come in, and are processed by their column

 ### State Change